 How to calculate the battery runtime?

 It would be wonderful never to have to charge a smartphone again.
-You're probably painfully aware of the fact that no battery lasts forever, though.
-This battery life calculator finds out the approximate runtime of your battery basing on the following formula:
+You're probably painfully aware that no battery lasts forever, though.
+This battery life calculator finds out the approximate runtime of your battery based on the following formula:

-Capacity is the capacity of your battery, measured in ampere hours.
+Capacity– Capacity of your battery, measured in ampere-hours.
 You can usually find this value printed on your battery (or use our battery capacity calculator);

-Consumption is the average current draw of your electronic device, expressed in amperes.
-(If you want to learn more about the electric current, make sure to check out the Ohm's law calculator!)
+Consumption– Average current draw of your electronic device, expressed in amperes.
+(If you want to learn more about the electric current, make sure to check out the Ohm's law calculator!); and

-Discharge safety is the percentage of your battery capacity that is never used.
-For example, if you use a LiPo battery to fly a drone, you should never discharge it below 20% - otherwise, it can be damaged.
+Discharge safety– Percentage of your battery capacity that is never used.
+For example, if you use a LiPo battery to fly a drone, you should never discharge it below 20% – otherwise, it can be damaged.
 Our battery life calculator assumes a default discharge safety of 20%, but feel free to change it as you wish.

 How long will a battery last: sleep mode